ga4gh/vrs/schema/defs/vrs/Genotype.rst

 **Information Model**

-Some Genotype attributes are inherited from :ref:`gks.core:Entity`.
+Some Genotype attributes are inherited from :ref:`ValueObject`.

 .. list-table::
    :class: clean-wrap